Is Administrative & Office Support a Good Job Market in Charlotte-Concord-Gastonia, NC-SC?

 What Changed Recently

-- North Carolina Administrative & Office Support postings were up 0.6% year over year in April 2026, while statewide postings across all occupations were down 7.0%.[3]: This category is holding up better than the broader hiring market, so a focused admin search looks more promising than a broad spray-and-pray search.
+- For Administrative & Office Support specifically, North Carolina employment is essentially flat year over year and active postings are down 2.2% in June 2026, while statewide postings across all occupations are down 11.1%.[14][15]: Your category is holding up better than the broader market, but it is still a steady market rather than a breakout one.

 What This Means for You